BrandonPacewic/SimonStores/readme.md

-# Simon Stores
+# Simon Stores Code v1.1

-Simon Sores is a very complex math puzzle, here is the link to the instructions
+This is the "Final" version of my Simon Stores Code.
+This is the code I am planning on submiting for class.

+This code should also be in a finished state to the point where it has no bugs and is properly orginised

+It's almost embarrassing how long it took me to finish this

 <https://ktane.timwi.de/HTML/Simon%20Stores.html>

-At this point it is in working order and is almost to the point where it can reliably compleat stage 3.
-However there are some problems where mod% funcions in cpp dont work as expected and create a value of (k,k) insted of (0.k)
+Stage 1 works

+Stage 2 is broken

+Stage 3 is not finished